About the program

 June 1-5, 2020

 Through the Bloomberg-UNC-Berkeley Business Journalism Diversity Program, students will have the opportunity to join one of two week-long programs that will show how business journalists report on what's most at stake in the economy, global stock and bond markets, government regulations and the job market.
-One program will be at the UNC Hussman School of Journalism and Media and one at the Graduate School of Journalism at UC Berkeley.
+One program will be at the UNC Hussman School of Journalism and Media and New York City and one at the Graduate School of Journalism at UC Berkeley.

 All costs to participants in the program, including lodging and transportation, will be covered.